 I have applied for an Indian visa at least 4 times, and every time I do it, it’s a little bit different, so I thought I would write a guide about the process of how to apply for a tourist visa to visit India.
 It is a frustrating process, but well worth it to be able to visit this incredible country!

 Please bear in mind this is from the point of view of a Canadian passport holder and guidelines can change frequently and suddenly.
 Also, this is just from my experience and I am not an immigration professional) Requirements and processes for other nationalities are different – if you are from the UK see this post on how to apply for an Indian visa for UK citizens.
-If you’re from the USA check out Hippie in Heels post about How to apply for Indian tourist visa from the USA.
+If you’re from the USA check out How to apply for Indian tourist visa from the USA.
 The process is also different for Canadians of Pakistani origin.

 Pin Me 😉

 So how do you get a visa to visit India?